-Federal officials are sending millions of dollars to housing providers in three dozen states to help people with disabilities gain supportive living services.
+Millions of dollars are heading to over two dozen states to help people with disabilities access community-based housing and support services.